uwidea/UW-IDEA_AnalogTestCases/AMS_KGD/Transmitter/Testbench/README.md

-This folder includes the testbench setup and simulation results of the transmitter.
+This folder includes the testbench netlist, setup and simulation results of the transmitter.